 - Google Pixelbook Go (Core i5, 16GB RAM, 128GB SSD): $849, was $999 —

-- Walmart is having a SURPRISE SALE on great student laptops
+- Dell is having a surprise sale on its best business laptops